 As with developers, a master licensee for a foreign country pays a negotiated fee to purchase the right to develop and operate Pizza Inn restaurants within a defined foreign territory, typically for a term of 20 years plus renewal options for ten years.
 The master licensee agrees to a new store development schedule and the Company trains the master licensee to monitor and assist franchisees in their territory with local franchise service and quality control, with support from the Company.
 In return, the master licensee typically retains half the franchise fees and approximately half the royalties on all units within the territory during the term of the agreement.
-While all Pizza Inn restaurants opened in an area of developer's territory enter into franchise agreements with the Company, a master licensee may open restaurants owned and operated by their developer of the agreement with the master licensee.
+While all Pizza Inn restaurants opened in an area of developer's territory enter into franchise agreements with the Company, a master licensee may open restaurants owned and operated by the master licensee, or they may open sub-franchised restaurants owned and operated by third parties through agreement with the master licensee.